Otros Ejercicios

 I'm on my way

-Driving at ninety down those country lanes
+Driving at ninety down country lanes

-We watched the sunset over the castle on the hill
+We the over the on the hill

 Over the castle on the hill

-One friend left to sell clothes
+One friend to sell clothes

-One works by the coast
+One works down by the coast

-One had two kids but lives alone
+One had two but alone

-One's brother overdosed
+One's overdosed

 One's already on his second wife